 District Hemp Botanicals

-With two locations in both Manassas and Leesburg, and a DC site opening at the end of the summer, this local business is a trusted source for hemp-based products.
-In addition to its Northern Virginia market, the store sells its products online and can deliver oils, cookies and even gummy candy right to your door.
-Plus, be sure to stop by before the Fourth of July festivities and purchase some CBD-infused products to keep your pooch calm for the duration of the fireworks shows. // 9023 Church St., Manassas and 19 Wirt St. SW, Leesburg; prices vary
+With two locations in both Manassas and Leesburg, this local business is a trusted source for hemp-based products.
+In addition to its Northern Virginia market, the store sells its products online and can deliver oils, cookies, and even gummy candy right to your door.
+Plus, be sure to stop by before summer festivities and purchase some CBD-infused products to keep your pooch calm for the duration of the fireworks shows.
+9023 Church St., Manassas and 19 Wirt St. SW, Leesburg

 Your CBD Store

 Prior to opening the business, owner Rachael Quinn struggled to manage her symptoms of Crohn’s disease with prescription medication.
 Since trying CBD oil, she was able to regain her quality of life and hasn’t looked back.
 At Your CBD Store, every individual who enters the shop will receive personalized care in order to find the product that best fit’s the customer’s needs.
-The shop also has tinctures and CBD treats that are just right for your furry friend. // 301 S. Washington St., Suite B, Alexandria; 14662 Lee Highway, Gainesville; prices vary
+The shop also has tinctures and CBD treats that are just right for your furry friend.
+Multiple locations

 Want more health content?
 Subscribe to our weekly newsletter.